Post updated by Lexi Rodrigo

 Will Heather like this?
 If the answer is yes, then you’re successfully sticking to your brand identity and talking to the right person.
 And she will recognize that and reward you with her business.

-Ideal Customer Profile Template: Now it’s time to define YOUR one person!
+Buyer Persona Template: Now it’s time to define YOUR one person!

 Think about your ONE person.
 The one who you were thinking of when you started your business.
 The one for whom you developed your product or service.